hotaydev/avalia/CONTRIBUTING.md

 > If your PR introduces a significant change, add a `!` at the end of the commit, for example, `<prefix>!: description ...`

 5. We appreciate if the PR has "allow maintainer edits" enabled.
 This helps us support your contribution.

-### Additional PR Links

-- To run avalia locally, just clone this repository, run `npm install`, and run `npm run dev` to start the project.
-Remember to fill in the environment variables file, `.env.local`.
-  - To run the documentation, go to the `/docs` folder and run `npm run dev` there.

 ### Sign the CLA